watem-sedem/watem-sedem/docs/watem-sedem.rst

 :math:`\frac{\text{m}^3}{\text{pixel}}` by making use of the model resolution (m) and bulk density (:math:`\frac{\text{kg}}{\text{m}^3}`)

-CN-WS includes two ways to calculate :math:`T`.
+CN-WS includes two ways to calculate :math:`TC`.
 See :ref:`the section about the different TC models <TCmodel>` for more information.

 Tillage erosion